Intrinsic geometry and wave-breaking phenomena in solutions of the Camassa-Holm equation: Notation, notions and main results

-The minimum of regularity we can require to define a surface is $C^1$, see \cite[Theorems 10-19 and 10-19, page 232]{gug}.
+\begin{example} We begin with the following observation: The minimum of regularity we can require to define a surface is $C^1$, see \cite[Theorems 10-19 and 10-19, page 232]{gug}.
 Therefore, the component functions of the one-forms \eqref{2.2.2} have to be of this order, which in particular, implies $m\in C^1$.
 As such, $u$ has to be at least $C^3$ with respect to $x$ and $C^1$ with respect to $t$, with continuous mixed derivatives.
-As a result, the CH equation is a PSS equation modelled by the function space ${\cal B}:=C^{3,1}(U)$ and $u$ is a generic solution for the equation, bringing to $\Omega$ the structure of a PSS. \end{example}
+As a result, the CH equation is a PSS equation modelled by the function space ${\cal B}:=C^{3,1}(U)$ and $u$ is a generic solution for the equation, bringing to $\Omega$ the structure of a PSS, in the following sense: $u$ is defined on $\Omega$ and the pullback of the one-forms by $u$ and its derivatives evaluated on $\Omega$ satisfies the condition $\omega_1\wedge\omega_2\neq0$.